Dihedral monodromy of cone spherical metrics: Spherical structures in genus zero

 \section{Spherical structures in genus zero}

-In punctured spheres, monodromy of cone spherical metrics is generated by rotations around singularities.
+The monodromy of cone spherical metrics on punctured spheres is generated by rotations around the singularities.
 In particular, if every singularity is even (its angle belongs to $2\pi\mathbb{Z}$), then the monodromy of the metric is trivial and the geometric structure is just a cover of the sphere ramified at these singularities.
 This case has been already classified, see Section~7 in \cite{Er1}.

 In the following, we assume at least one conical singularity has a non-integer angle.
-If there is only one such singularity, then monodromy is cyclic and thus automatically co-axial.
-In the next subsection, we will see that in fact, this implies existence of a second conical singularity with a non-integer angle.
+As we will see in Section~\ref{sec:co-axialgzero}, this automatically implies the existence of a second conical singularity with a non-integer angle.